zhimin-z/zhimin-z.github.io/_posts/2025-11-11-the-end-provider-or-the-great-escape.md

 ### **The Economic Dystopia: The "End-Provider"**

-If AI continues under the logic of unrestrained capitalism, we inch toward a future imagined by **Liu Cixin** in [The Devourer](https://en.wikipedia.org/wiki/Devourer).
+If AI continues under the logic of unrestrained capitalism, we inch toward a future imagined by **Cixin Liu** in [The Devourer](https://en.wikipedia.org/wiki/Devourer).

 In Liu's tale, society ends with a single being—the **End-Provider**—who owns everything: the land, the seas, the air.
 Through generations of legal wealth accumulation and automation, humanity becomes economically irrelevant.
 The rest of us face a cruel choice: **leave the planet or suffocate.**